Visa Applications

 Processing Time For A Visa To Austria

-You can expect an update on your application within 3 days of submission to Visa-Applications.org.
-You can choose express processing for a response within 24 hours if you have time constraints.
-Appointments can not be guaranteed as part of the express service as these are subject to availability at the relevant Austrian Embassy in your locality.
+Visa-Applications.org may provide an update on your enquiry or service request, but this is not a visa decision and does not reduce the official consular processing time.
+Appointments cannot be guaranteed as part of the express service as these are subject to availability at the relevant Austrian Embassy in your locality.
 During the busy season (March – September), appointments can be fully booked for months in advance.

 People Also Asked...